algobulls/algobulls_help_site/docs/member/marketplace.md

     * `Trading Type` - States the trading type on which strategy will be performed.
 Intraday and Delivery are two modes supported by the platform.
 Transaction charges differ for both the trading types.
     * `Trading Start Time` - Start time of the strategy.
 This can be user defined depending on the trading time.
     * `Trading Stop Time` - Stop time of the strategy.
 This can be user defined depending on the trading time.
     * `Parameters` - Key parameters of the strategy.
-This differs from strategy-to-strategy basis the logic.
-Fast MA Period, Slow MA Period and Signal Period in the concerned example above.
+This differs from strategy-to-strategy based on the logic.
+Example: Fast MA Period, Slow MA Period, Signal Period etc.

 [ ![Marketplace](imgs/screenshots/sad.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/sad.png)